Keyword Phrases You Should Never Use for SEO

 If your targeted keywords don’t relate to your content, then people will bounce away from your site.
 High bounce rates impact your SEO.
 Selling “raspberry pies in Manhattan” and targeting the keyword phrase “BBQ tips,” may get people clicking on your site and leaving immediately.

-Here are specific keyword phrases you should avoid and why you should avoid them.
+Here are specific keyword phrases you should avoid using on your website and why

 1. “Earn Extra Cash”